USS Saturn (AG-4): Asiatic Squadron, 1900–1903

 Recommissioned on 15 August 1900, Saturn departed from Norfolk on that day to join the Asiatic Squadron.
-Visiting Gibraltar, Port Said, Aden, and Singapore, Saturn arrived at Cavite, Luzon, Philippine Islands, on 10 October 1900.
+Visiting Gibraltar, Port Said, Aden, and Singapore, Saturn arrived at Cavite, Luzon, Philippines, on 10 October 1900.
 The collier, based at Philippine ports, operated in East Asian waters into 1903, but usually was stationed for months at a time at Chefoo and Woosung, China; Nagasaki, Japan; and Hong Kong.
 Detached on 5 March 1903 from the Asiatic Fleet, the ship arrived at Bremerton, Washington, on 25 April and was decommissioned there on 30 June 1903 and placed in reserve.

 Pacific Fleet, 1903–1916

 Saturn was placed in service on 2 December 1903 on a merchant basis and attached to the Pacific Squadron the same day.
-She operated on the United States west coast, from San Diego, California to Elaine, Washington, into 1908.
+She operated on the United States west coast, from San Diego, California to Blaine, Washington, into 1908.
 She made one voyage to Kiska and Dutch Harbor, Alaska, during mid-1904, and another to Honolulu and Midway Island in January 1906, carrying coal for shore facilities.
 She also cruised in Mexican waters during January, April, July, and August 1907, supplying ships of the fleet.

 Saturn was assigned to the Pacific Torpedo Flotilla on 1 December 1908.
 She cruised along the southern California and Mexican coast into 1911, returning to Puget Sound Navy Yard on 22 August 1911.
 Saturn was placed out of service there on 30 September and returned to the Reserve Force.

 Placed in service again on 3 August 1912, Saturn returned to duty with the Pacific Fleet.
 She operated out of California, Washington, and Mexican ports supporting fleet activities until placed in reserve on 31 July 1913 at Puget Sound Naval Shipyard.
 Saturn was placed in service on 4 April 1914 and deployed to Mexican waters to protect United States citizens while the Mexican political situation deteriorated.
 Saturn spent much of 1914 anchored at Mazatlán, Manzanillo, and La Paz, Mexico, and returned to United States waters early in the following year.
 The collier remained in service in waters from Mexico to Washington into September 1916.